 When you stop when you make a mistake you can work on the section that is causing you difficulties over and over again immediately.
 Once you feel the section is better, you can continue testing the rest of the piece.

-Many musicians practice this way, but there are two problems to this approach.
+Many musicians practice this way, but there are two problems with this approach.

 The second problem is the requirement to frequently test.
 Playing, testing included, is not the best way to improve.
 Testing is just a way to find mistakes.
 If you don’t write down where your trouble areas are, you’ll need to run an (unproductive) test every time you sit down at your instrument in order to find where you need to work for the day.